Decorative Blue Banner with Text "Preparation Information" Centered.

 Professional staff accounts must be created and authorized by an officer or staff colleague with administrator privileges in the WADEPS Reporting Tool for that agency within the WADEPS Reporting Tool.

-Roles within the Reporting Tool
+Roles within the WADEPS Reporting Tool

-All active officers with general law enforcement authority and a Washington CJTC student ID will have read-only privileges in the Reporting Tool.
-Individual roles may be adjusted by agency administrators as needed.
+* All active officers with general law enforcement authority and a Washington CJTC student ID have read-only privileges by default.

 Read-only access enables officers to see their profile information (which is mirrored from their CJTC student account), review any UOF incident records associated with their name, and access their confidential WADEPS ID number (an integral part of protecting officer privacy in publicly displayed data).
-Officer ID numbers are generated by one-way 256-bit encryption and only accessible through an officer’s personal profile page in the Reporting Tool.
+Confidential ID numbers are generated by one-way 256-bit encryption and only accessible through an officer’s personal profile page in the Reporting Tool.

 Officer involvement in a reportable UOF incident can be shared with WADEPS regardless of whether the officer has activated their WADEPS account.

-CAD Upload Only Role
+CAD Upload Only